-Acquisition: The stage in a computer forensic investigation wherein the data involved is collected.
-Often the means used is a bit-by-bit copy or a forensic working image of the hard disk or other media in question.
+Acquisition: The stage in a computer forensics investigation wherein the data involved is collected.
+Often the means used is a bit-by-bit copy or a forensic working images of the hard disk or other media in question.

 Active Files: Data on a computer that is not deleted and is generally accessible and readily visible to the user under normal use.

 Allocated space / sector / block: The logical area on a hard disk or other media assigned to a file by the Operating System (See Unallocated)